FelipeBB/microasync/README.md

   fileContent =  ... open file ...
   callback(null, fileContent);
 }, function(err, response){
-  //response should be an array with all file contents });
+  //response is an array with all file contents
+});
 ```